cosmos/sdk-tutorials/tutorials/9-path-to-prod/2-software.md

 $ myprojectd start
 ```

-By default, Tendermint and the Cosmos app are launched together, run together, and communicate via sockets.
+By default, CometBFT and the Cosmos app are launched together, run together, and communicate via sockets.
 This is the recommended way of launching.
 It is not the only way of launching, though.

-You can launch the Tendermint and the Cosmos app separately, and even on different computers.
-If you do so, ensure that only your Tendermint app can contact the Cosmos app on the ABCI.
+You can launch CometBFT and the Cosmos app separately, and even on different computers.
+If you do so, ensure that only your CometBFT app can contact the Cosmos app on the ABCI.

 For instance:

-* To start only the Tendermint node, run:
+* To start only the CometBFT node, run:

   ```sh
   $ myprojectd start --proxy_app tcp://192.168.0.5:26658